-Mod Code Module Title Credits Level

-PY2RM1 Research Methods & Data Analysis 1 10 5

-PY2RM2 Research Methods & Data Analysis 2 10 5

-PP2CMS Career Management Skills 5 5

-PY2DP Developmental Psychology 10 5

-PY2SP Social Psychology 10 5

-At least one of: PY2N1 PY2N2 Neuroscience 1 Neuroscience 2 10 10 5 5

-At least one of:

-PY2C1 Cognition 1 10 5

-PY2C3 Cognition 3 10 5
+Code Module title Credits Level PY2DSP Developmental and Social Psychology 20 5 PY2RM Research Methods and Data Analysis 20 5 PY2CNS Cognition and Neuroscience 20 5

-British Psychological Society Graduate Basis of Registration (GBR)

-Students must gain Lower Second Class Honours or higher to qualify for BPS GBR.

-Psychology Part 2 modules PY2RM1 + PY2RM2 + PY2DP + PY2SP either PY2N1 or PY2N2 + either PY2C1 or PY2C3 are the minimum required for BPS accreditation.
+British Psychological Society Graduate Basis for Chartered Membership (GBC) Students must gain Lower Second Class Honours or higher to qualify for BPS GBC.
+Psychology Part 2 modules PY2RM + PY2DSP + PY2CNS are the minimum required for BPS accreditation.
 See also Part 3 Project.

-Optional modules in Philosophy:
+Optional modules in Philosophy

+Students must select modules to the value of 60 credits in Philosophy.
 A complete list of options is available from the Philosophy BA Programme Coordinator, and a list of current options can be found in the BA Programme Handbook.
 Part 2 modules include Philosophy of Mind, Logic and modules in the history of Philosophy.